Hansen's Bloodhounds

 What if whelping occurs during the planned family vacation?

 What if the puppies need to be fed around the clock with formula if the mother can't or won't nurse them?
+Or if the mother unexpectedly dies?
 This could be a few days to a few weeks.
 Will someone be home to care for the puppies if that happens?

-Children under 5 years of age should not be allowed to handle small puppies.
-Rules must be followed to keep the puppies safe, from "No running" when puppies are around to "No riding your tricycle."
+Young children should not be allowed to handle small puppies without supervision.
+Rules must be followed to keep the puppies safe.

-Be prepared also for phone calls that come at all hours from people that see your advertisement, or from customers that have a puppy you sold and that have questions or emergencies.
+Be prepared for phone calls that come at all hours from people that see your advertisement, or from customers that have a puppy you sold and have questions or emergencies.

 Think and Plan Before You Breed

 It's so easy to just think of the fun and good aspects of breeding and raising puppies...and there are many.
 But the truth is the path isn't just filled with happy events.
 Breeding takes a huge commitment and sacrifice.
-Be sure that you have a plan in place and that you are mentally, physically, and financially capable of dealing with the good, the bad, and the ugly if you decide to breed.
+Have we made mistakes?
+You bet, we are human...but we are actively trying to improve with each and every breeding.
+Be sure that you have a plan in place and that you are mentally, physically, and financially capable of dealing with the good, the bad, and the ugly if you decide to breed Bloodhounds.

 Bloodhound Champion